phunware/maas-ads-android-sdk/README.md

 Documentation
 ------------

-Documentation is included in HTML format in the `Docs` folder, as well as [zipped](https://github.com/phunware/maas-ads-android-sdk/blob/master/MaaSAdvertising-javadoc.zip?raw=true).
+Documentation is included in HTML format in the `Docs` folder and [zipped](https://github.com/phunware/maas-ads-android-sdk/blob/master/MaaSAdvertising-javadoc.zip?raw=true) as well.